Tron0/AkladellWebsite/rules.md

 ## Surprise
 <img src="./media/image1.jpg" style="width:3.36027in;height:2.83134in" />

 Surprise is checked only once per combat, at the beginning of an encounter.
 Each character rolls a d6.
-If the result is a 1, the group is surprised for one segment.
-If the result is a 2, the group is surprised for two segments.
+If the result is a 1, the character is surprised for one segment.
+If the result is a 2, the character is surprised for two segments.
 If the result is a 3-6, the character is not surprised.
 In some cases, monsters or particular character classes may have special rules for surprise (e.g. some monsters cannot be surprised, others are stealthy enough that the party may be surprised on a roll of higher than 2).
 If a party of adventurers has alerted monsters to its presence (by hammering away at a door for a round or two, for example), the monsters will not need to make a surprise roll at all; however, merely being alert to the possibility of danger is not enough to avoid making a surprise roll.
 If neither of the opposing forces is surprised, play moves on to the regular combat round.

 ## Critical Hits